Hats Off to William Allen White

 This tour addresses grade specific standards and provides pre-and post-visit material to help teachers meet those standards.
 Among the pre-visit materials is information about Mr. White and his family.
 Also in the packet is a Read Kansas! lesson, I-3 "Famous Kansans".
 We recommend that the teacher introduce the "Famous Kansans" lesson prior to a visit to the house.
 The post assessment piece is writing a descriptive paragraph based on a prompt.

-- Speaking and Listening SL.4.4: The student will report on a topic or text, tell a story, or recount an experience in an organized manner, using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.
+- SL 4.4: The student will report on a topic or text, tell a story, or recount an experience in an organized manner, using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.

 Cost per student: $2.
 One adult enters free for every 10 students.
 Additional adults pay the student rate.